monstredd/eos-account-create/README.md

 Format 2: [Public key at the beginning of EOS]

-Format 3: [12-letter account number]-[public key starting without EOS begin]
+Format 3: [12-letter account number]-[public key without EOS begin]

-Format 4: [public key starting without EOS begin]
+Format 4: [public key without EOS begin]

-#public key without the EOS begin, that is, the remaining string after deleting the 'EOS' at the beginning of the EOS public key
+#public key without 'EOS' begin, that is, the remaining string after deleting the 'EOS' at the beginning of the EOS public key

 If there are remarks in the above 4 formats that are prohibited by the exchange, please contact me and I will open up a new method.